-The Burgess Administration Building houses the Hoke O'Kelley Auditorium and offices for the president; financial aid; business office; finance and administration; advancement; alumni; marketing and communications; annual giving and church relations; human resources; registrar, support services; and information technology.
+The Burgess Administration Building houses the Hoke O'Kelley Auditorium and offices for the president; registrar; financial aid; business office; finance and administration; marketing and communications; human resources; support services; and information technology.

 Visitors are welcomed by the Admissions staff and the homey atmosphere of the Admissions House, located at the corner of Baxter Avenue and Reinhardt College Parkway.
 Built in the early 1900s, it is the oldest nonacademic building on campus and was the original Reinhardt President's Home.
 It was also the site of the first telephone in Waleska in 1904.